 Annaka uses an orchestra as a simile: the sound of each instrument does not lose its uniqueness as it becomes a component of something superior such as a symphony.
 Returning to the liver, Annaka tells us that we assume that this organ is not conscious just because we are not conscious of it: but we are not conscious of it because we are not the liver but our emerging mind!
 The reason why reincarnation seems like a logical absurdity to me is the same: if Zeno of Eleas incarnates in me he is no longer Zeno of Eleas (a certain configuration of matter / mind) but I (another configuration).

-Another problem for panpsychism is that of downward causality, that mind can have causal powers over matter.
-For Sean Carroll, the causal closure of physics makes such top-down causality impossible.
+Another problem for panpsychism is that of downward causation, that mind can have causal powers over matter.
+For Sean Carroll, the causal closure of physics makes such top-down causation impossible.
 It would be different if we assumed a mind-matter dualistic model in which the former influenced the latter in some way.
 Dualism, which is Descartes’s approach and the religiously rooted intuition of most people, is much less convincing than materialism.
-But a materialist model is not at all at odds with panpsychism … not even with downward causality: Lee Smolin argues that the latter is possible if the field (including qualia and their still unknown underlying physics) over which it rules is broadened.
+But a materialist model is not at all at odds with panpsychism … not even with downward causation: Lee Smolin argues that the latter is possible if the field over which causal closure applies is broadened to include qualia and their still unknown underlying physics.
 It is tempting to think that emergencies expand the space of possibilities, allowing that causal power.
-Precisely, Smolin believes that if consciousness has favored survival (if it has an evolutionary value) it is because it has that power.
+Precisely, Smolin believes that if consciousness has favoured survival (if it has an evolutionary value) it is because it has that power.
 By the way, Smolin conceives the arrow of time as the direction from the undefined to the defined.
 Time is not something emergent but an active precipitator of reality that thereby creates consciousness.

 Carroll makes a complete rebuttal to panpsychism, since he does not believe that the intrinsic aspects of the mind can introduce modifications in the physical laws that lead to a reformulation of its highly contrasted theoretical framework.
 But the truth is that panpsychist hypothesis responds to the mystery of strong emergence, the sudden transition from non-conscious to conscious: there would be no such mystery, because consciousness would be inherent to matter, not an emergence from it.
 Carroll argues against Goff’s idea of electric charge (as any other physical property) being a form of consciousness.
 It is true that in Russellian panpsychism there is no causal relationship, but rather an identity, between physical and mental properties.
 But wouldn’t it be more accurate to say that charge, mass and any other physical property are, more than forms of consciousness, parameters that define a form of consciousness?…